On this page, Cephalopoda overview - cephalopod body - Coleoidea (squid cuttlefish and octopus) - eyes - chromatophores - mating

 The cephalopoda are considered to be the most sophisticated molluscs, and possibly the most intelligent invertebrates.
 There are about 660 species and a large size range, the Giant squid (Architeuthis sp.), can be over 20 m long.

-The cephalopod fossil record goes back to the Cambrian, and were similar to the nautilus (see below) extant today.
-They have a wide range of behaviors, a relatively large and complicated brain, and a great capacity for learning.
+The cephalopod fossil record goes back to the Cambrian, and were similar to the nautilus extant today.
+They have a wide range of behaviours, a relatively large and complicated brain, and a great capacity for learning.
 All are predators.

 The foot has developed into a number of prehensile arms with suckers around the mouth, with one or two modified for sperm transfer (see mating below); and a muscular funnel in the mantle cavity.
 This funnel is used in movement when water is forcibly expelled through it, a form of jet propulsion.

+They have a radula and a pair of beak-like jaws.
 They also have an ink gland which releases a cloud of ink through the anus when the animal is alarmed.
 The ink cloud can act as a decoy to a predator allowing the cephalopod to escape.

 There are two Sub-classes, the Nautiloidea with six species, and Coleoidea which includes the squids, octopuses and cuttlefishes.
 All are marine.

 The Coleoidea have no external shell.
-Cuttlefish have an internal calcareous shell, squids have a thin cartilaginous pen, see Loligo sp. the common squid below, and in octopods the shell is absent, see Eledone sp.
+Cuttlefish have an internal calcareous shell, squids have a thin cartilaginous pen, and in octopods the shell is absent, see Eledone sp.

 Octopuses tend to be solitary, but squid are often found in shoals making them a commercially viable species for fishermen to catch.
 Squid and cuttlefish have 10 arms - 8 short and 2 long.
 Octopods have 8 arms; all of the same length.

-The eyes are large, sensitive and share many features with vertebrate eyes (see left), e.g. iris, cornea, lens focused by muscles and retina.
+The eyes are large, sensitive and share many features with vertebrate eyes (see above), e.g. iris, cornea, lens focused by muscles and retina.
 The pupil is slit-shaped and the slit is aligned so that it is kept horizontal.